jpfairbanks/SemanticModels.jl/doc/src/extraction.md

 # Knowledge Extraction

+## Documents

+SemanticModels.jl takes the opinion that the source code and documentation is more valuable than the scientific papers themselves, even though traditional scientific incentive systems focus on only the papers.

+Since natural language text is primarily being used for context, understanding and disambiguation of code information, we use rules-based methods to extract definitions and conceptual connections.
+The Automates framework developed at the University of Arizona is very helpful for writing rules based information extraction software.
+Our contributions to automates have been contributed upstream.

+The primary focus of this document is the extraction of scientific knowledge from codebases.

 ## Code

 SemanticModels supports extracting knowledge from both the static syntactic level information that is accessible from